flyspeck/flyspeck/README.md

 # The Flyspeck Project

 Welcome to the Flyspeck project, which gives a formal proof of the Kepler conjecture in the HOL Light proof assistant.
+The Kepler conjecture asserts that no packing of congruent balls in Euclidean 3-space has density greater than that of the familiar cannonball arrangement.

 The project was completed August 10, 2014.